codess-aus/PL-900/PowerAutomate.md

 ## Export option.
 Export is used to copy the definition of the flow into a zip file for moving to a different environment, or a JSON file for converting into an Azure logic app.

+### Currently, there are four available AI models available to build:

+* Form processor - This model extracts text from an uploaded image or taken photo.
+* Object detector - This model identifies objects from an uploaded image or taken photo and then provides a count of the number objects present.
+* Prediction - This model predicts whether something will happen or not based on previous data history.
+More details in the following section.
+* Text classification - This model categorizes text by its meaning, making it is easier to analyze.